 (Continuation) (f) direct or block any river, lake or wetland from its natural and normal course; or (g) drain any lake, river or wetland.
 (2.)
-The Minister may, by notice in the Gazette, declare a lake shore, wetland, coastal zone or river bank to be a protected area and impose such restrictions as he considers necessary, to protect the lake shore, wetland, coastal zone and river bank from environmental degradation and shall, in doing so, take into consideration the following factors- (a) the geographical size of the lake shore, wetland, coastal zone or river bank; and (b) the interests of the communities resident around the lake shore, Environment wetland, coastal zone or river bank concerned.
-Management (3.)
-The Minister may, by notice in the Gazette, issue general and specific and orders, regulations or standards for the management of river banks, lake Coordination shores, wetlands or coastal zones and such orders, regulations or standards Act (Rev 2015) may include management, protection, or conservation measures in respect of any area at risk of environmental degradation and shall provide for- (a) the development of an overall environmental management plan for a lake, river, wetland or coastal area, taking into account the relevant sectoral interest; (b) measures for the prevention or control of coastal erosion; (c) the conservation of mangrove and coral reef ecosystems; (d) plans for the harvesting of minerals within the coastal zone, including strategies for the restoration of mineral sites; (e) contingency plans for the prevention and control of all deliberate and accidental discharge of pollutions into the sea, lakes or rivers; (f) plans for the protection of wetlands; (g) the regulation of harvesting of aquatic living and non-living resources to ensure optimum sustainable yield; (h) special guidelines for access to and exploitation of living and nonliving resources in the continental shelf, territorial sea and the Exclusive Economic Zone; (i) promotion of environmentally friendly tourism; and (j) the management of biological resources.

-- (4.)
-The Authority shall, in consultation with the relevant lead agencies, issue guidelines for the management of the environment of lakes and rivers. - (5.)
-Any person who contravenes or fails to comply with any orders, regulations or standards issued under this section shall be guilty of an offence. - 43.
-Protection of traditional interests

-The Minister may, by notice in the Gazette, declare the traditional interests of local communities customarily resident within or around a lake shore, wetland, coastal zone or river bank or forest to be protected interests.
+The Minister may, by notice in the Gazette, declare a lake shore, wetland, coastal zone or river bank to be a protected area and impose such restrictions as he considers necessary, to protect the lake shore, wetland, coastal zone and river bank from environmental degradation and shall, in doing so, take into consideration the following factors- (a) the geographical size of the lake shore, wetland, coastal zone or river bank; and Environment (b) the interests of the communities resident around the lake shore, Management wetland, coastal zone or river bank concerned. wanagement (3.)
+The Minister may, by notice in the Gazette, issue general and specific and orders, regulations or standards for the management of river banks, lake Coordination shores, wetlands or coastal zones and such orders, regulations or standards Act (Rev 2015) may include management, protection, or conservation measures in respect of any area at risk of environmental degradation and shall provide for- (a) the development of an overall environmental management plan for a lake, river, wetland or coastal area, taking into account the relevant sectoral interest; (b) measures for the prevention or control of coastal erosion; (c) the conservation of mangrove and coral reef ecosystems; (d) plans for the narvesting of minerals within the coastal zone, including strategies for the restoration of mineral sites; (e) contingency plans for the prevention and control of all deliberate and (f) share for the protection of water dec (f) plans for the protection of wetlands; (g) the regulation of harvesting of aquatic living and non-living resources to (b) special guidelines for access to and exploitation of living and penliving (ii) special guidelines for access to and exploitation of inving and normining Economic Zone: (i) promotion of environmentally friendly tourism: and (i) the management of biological resources (4.)
+The Authority shall, in consultation with the relevant lead agencies issue guidelines for the management of the environment of lakes and rivers (5.)
+Any person who contravenes or fails to comply with any orders, regulations or standards issued under this section shall be guilty of an offence.
+43. Protection of traditional interests The Minister may, by notice in the Gazette, declare the traditional interests of local communities customarily resident within or around a lake shore, wetland, coastal zone or river bank or forest to be protected interests.
+The town environment plan shall take this on all the parts declared as river, Town Plan and wetland and requirements as set in protection and conservation of Provisions environment.
+The town environment plan shall ensure no pollutants are discharged to the rivers and wetlands.
+Where water is discharged to the rivers it shall have been treated and all pollutants removed.